R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: I get an error message saying something along the lines of "SSL connect error"

-A: There is currently no solution to this sadly, and we aren't sure what causes it.
-If you get this error, please create a ticket about it in the Northstar Discord server.
+A: We are unsure of what causes this, and are trying to figure out a solution for it.
+If you experience this, please reach out to us via a ticket on the Northstar Discord server to allow us to get more information on this issue